Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     `Public URL` In this approach, the call recording would be able to be downloaded without requirement of access credentials or API keys.

-    `Secure Recording` In this approach, some additional setup is required.
-If accessing your call recordings requires making a request with a secure token, you will need to setup an Auth Configuration object with Invoca prod support.
-Prod support will provide you with a 'recording_auth_config_id', which when passed as a parameter in your API request, will enable the Invoca Audio Processing system to download the secured recording.
+    `Secure Recording URL` If accessing your call recordings requires an access token, you will need to setup an Auth Configuration with Invoca prod support, who will provide you with the corresponding Auth Configuration ID.
+When passed as a parameter in your API request, the *recording_auth_config_id* will enable the Invoca Audio Processing system to access the recording.
 Currently, the following authentication methods are supported:

     .. list-table::
       :widths: 8 40